- Condensation / water / moisture may gather inside the oven, inside the oven door and between the glass panels

 2. Cover the food with pierced cling film or a loose-fitting plastic lid, this helps the cooking process, reduces splattering, speeds up cooking time and retains moisture in the food.
 Moisture is released when food is heated up in an oven, especially in the case of frozen items.

 3. Moisture left in the cavity and behind the door glass is a normal part of the cooking process.
 For best results, after use wipe with a clean dry cloth and leave the door ajar to further help the drying process.

 4. Moisture between the panes of glass, within the door can occur if the cavity has been exposed to a lot of water vapour, such as cooking for an extended period of time.
 The door can not be removed and panes of glass replaced.
 In most cases this will evaporate.

-6. In extreme cases, we recommend requesting a visit by a service engineer.
-Contact an Authorised Service Centre.
+5. In extreme cases, we recommend requesting a visit by a repair technician.
+Contact our team to book a repair.

-To request a service engineer, please click on one of the following links:
+To arrange a repair, please click on one of the following links: